Siphon880gh/devbrain/Extensions, Plug-ins, and Software Suite Development/DaVinci Resolve/DaVinci Resolve EDL - Dont use ChatGPT.md

 Notice clip in and out is wrong AND M2 line is missing.
 ChatGPT will preferably give this wrong answer even if given sample output

-So just use your know how instead
+So just use your know how instead.

+---

+How about giving a sample output:

+And actually if you give ChatGPT a correct example, it still gets it wrong, as of Sept 2024 o1-preview